tbal999/bb/README.md

 - 21/02/2021 add a gemini client link
 - 06/03/2021 improved speed of viewbb / viewboard funcs
+- 13/03/2021 replaced recursion with loop / continue to prevent possible memory issues

 How BB looks:
 ```